code-finesse/0.1-template/README.md

 * install 1
 * install 2
 * install 3
+* maybe there are no installs and this can just be run in the browser

 ## Extra Things to Note
 Users should keep these things in mind.
 Let them know things won't work unless they have done these